vuexp/vuexp/docs/components/dialogs/action-dialog.md

 The `action()` method is available globally.
 You can call it anywhere in your app.

+The `action()` method shows a list of selectable options and a cancellation button.
+Use it to let the user choose between options or dismiss the selection.

 ```js
 action("Your message", "Cancel button text", ["Option1", "Option2"]).then(
   result => {